SammyMarie/contractpicturechallenge/README.md

 2. Download and install the latest Maven if not already installed then, set MAVEN_HOME which will enable using 'mvn' on the commandline.
 Use the command 'mvn clean install bootRun'.
 This should install needed dependencies into a repository folder and run the application as a Spring Boot application.
 3. Use http://localhost:8082/swagger-ui.html to view the available endpoints.
 4. Configure your mySQL server to point to port 3307 or change it to 3306 in the application.yml to use existing default configuration.
+5. Please use Postman to test the endpoints.

 *Notes:
 Work is still been done to implement external calls to make-up picture meta-data.